Steven Kwan Player Props: Guardians vs. Royals

-After going 0-for-5 in his most recent game, Steven Kwan and the Cleveland Guardians face the Kansas City Royals (who will hand the ball to Daniel Lynch) at 7:10 PM ET on Friday.
+Steven Kwan -- batting .261 with three doubles, three walks and an RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Kansas City Royals, with Brady Singer on the hill, on July 8 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Royals.
+He had a hitless showing in his most recent game (0-for-4) against the Royals.

 Steven Kwan Game Info & Props vs. the Royals